Tum4ik/stinim-gen/README.md

-# i-i-gen
+# IIGen
-Interface and implementation generator for .NET classes.
+Interface and implementation generator for .NET types.

+### Limitations
+The types without default constructor are not supported yet.